GrantExec

 Modern Equipment for Shared-use Biomedical Research Facilities: Advancing Research-Related Operations (S15 Clinical Trial Not Allowed)

-This funding opportunity provides financial support to various educational and research institutions for upgrading shared biomedical research facilities with modern equipment that enhances operational efficiency and research capabilities.
+This funding opportunity provides financial support to U.S. academic and nonprofit research institutions for acquiring advanced equipment that modernizes shared-use biomedical research facilities and enhances their operational efficiency.

 $350,000